 4. Use the Counter I/O tab to test the card’s internal counters.
 Use the Channel Name to select the counter to test.
-These counters will be internal hardware devices that the card has, not physical ports/terminals.
-Under Mode, you can select the type of measurement to do.
-We recommend selecting Edge Counting, to make sure the counter works as an input device.
-If you’re interested in measuring the output capabilities, select Pulse Train Generation.
-Finally, under Edge Source you can select the hardware device or port that you want to use to test the device, you can use the PFI0..39 lines* to wire a pulse train, or an encoder signal and check if the counter displays the edges counted.
-Remember to press Start to acquire or generate signals.
+These counters will be internal hardware devices that the card has, not physical ports/terminals.5.
+Select the type of measurement to do under Mode- Edge Counting to make sure the counter works as an input device or Pulse Train Generation if you’re interested in measuring the output capabilities.6.
+Select the physical pin that you want to use to test your card under Edge Source.
+You can use the PFI lines* to wire a pulse train, or an encoder signal and check if the counter displays the edges counted.
+Remember to press Start to acquire the pulses.

-*Note: Refer to the card’s Specifications to find the relation between the PFI lines and the physical ports.
-For example: PFI 1 is in pin 44 of the NI 6612.
+*Note: Refer to the card’s specifications to find the mapping between the PFI lines and the physical ports.
+For example: PFI 1 maps to pin 44 of the NI 6612 .

-5. (If your card has digital IO) Use the Digital I/O tab to test the card’s digital lines.
-The top section 2.
-Select Direction indicates if the port will be input or output, and the bottom section 3.
-Select State will display the input or allow to change the output (depending on the selection made in the top section 2).
-Click the Start button to acquire or generate signals.
+7. (If your card has Digital IO) Use the Digital I/O tab to test the card’s digital lines.
+The Select Direction indicates if the port will be input or output, and the Select State section will display the input or allow changing the output (depending on the direction selected for the pin).
+Remember to press the Start button to generate the digital signals.

-1. Open LabVIEW and go to the Help menu.
-Then select Find Examples..
+1. Open LabVIEW and go to the Help -> Find Examples

-3. Use the same configuration you used in step 5 of this guide and run the example.
+3. Use the same configuration used in step 5 of the solution section and run the example to validate functionality.

 Collaborate with other users in our discussion forums